 To the politicians in Washington I say, You need to become statesmen and stateswomen.
 You need to set aside your vitriolic verbal attacks on each other.
 You are the adults in our family, and we have placed our trust in you by electing you to represent us and when what we see on our Ipads and Iphones and other high-tech gadgets as well as on our regular old television programs is bitterness and bickering and bashing each other verbally, you’re setting a bad example for your children.
 You make them believe that rage is not only acceptable but necessary.
 Take a deep breath.
 Step back for a moment.
 Look at yourselves and see what images you project for your people.
 Could you please just play nice.

 Which brings me to the central dilemma of the complex challenge of early identification and intervention for our Angry Ones and that is, of course, beyond Thunder Dome to me.
 Our children are now raised in a culture of violence.
-They play games with it, they sing songs about it, their heroes are violent athletes, their movie stars make action movies with so much “action” their hearing is impaired when they leave a theater, their country sends soldiers to places they have to learn to pronounce and spell like Iraq, Afghanistan, Syria…Viet Nam…Korea..and these soldiers kill other people in the name of Peacekeeping.
+They play games with it, they sing songs about it, their heroes are violent athletes, their movie stars make action movies with so much “action” their hearing is impaired when they leave a theater, their country sends soldiers to places they have to learn to pronounce and spell like Iraq, Afghanistan, Syria…Viet Nam…Korea..and these soldiers kill other people in the name of peacekeeping.
 Our children are surrounded by violence.
-They may go to sleep with the sound of gunfire in their neighborhood and on their street corners and they may wake to find a friend, cousin, uncle, father or brother has died during a battle over what?
+They may go to sleep with the sound of gunfire in their neighborhood and on their street corners.
+They may wake the next morning to find a friend, cousin, uncle, father or brother has died during a battle over what?
 Drugs?
 Gangs?
 Money?
 Territory?
 Aha.
 There we have it.
-There is no escaping the violence so why on earth would we be surprised that these children who are accustomed to violence and have access to weapons would shoot us when we make them mad or when we are, well, just being ourselves and they don’t like us that way?
+There is no escaping the violence so why on earth would we be surprised that these children who are accustomed to violence, who have access to weapons, would shoot us when we make them mad or when we are, well, just being ourselves and they don’t like us that way?

-This is the Season of Hope and Joy and Celebration for some and the Prince of Peace and Santa Claus are the bearers of Good News and Great Gifts for many of us, but it is also a season of sadness for those who have lost family during 2012 and who will be reminded that their Holiday Season is different this year and won’t be the same – ever.
+This is the season of hope, joy and celebration for some; the Prince of Peace and Santa Claus are the bearers of Good News and Great Gifts for many of us.
+But it is also a season of sadness for those who have lost family during 2012 and who will be reminded that their holiday season is different this year.
+The season won’t be the same – ever.
 Some people will struggle to find the money to give their children what they want under the tree.
 Friction and tension will make family gatherings more problematic than peaceful.
-In our sense of hurry and anxiety over food on the table we might miss the opportunity to say, I love you today and every day and you will always be special to me.
+In our sense of hurry and anxiety over putting food on the table we might miss the opportunity to say: I love you today, I love you every day and you will always be special to me.

-I remember a hard candy Christmas and the disappointment of not getting what I wanted from Santa Claus but rather getting a sack of penny candy of bright different colors that tasted alternately sweet and sour but couldn’t be chewed at first because it was so hard.
-Gradually though, if you waited long enough, you could bite the smaller piece in two and swallow them.
+I remember a hard candy Christmas with the disappointment of not getting what I wanted from Santa Claus but rather getting a sack of penny candy of bright different colors that tasted alternately sweet and sour but couldn’t be chewed at first because it was so hard.
+Gradually though, if you waited long enough, you could bite the smaller piece in two and swallow them both.
 Success.
 Astonishingly delicious.